maddanio/open303/Libraries/vstsdk/README.md

 └── vstplugmain.cpp
 ```

 Now create a directory `CMake` in the `Builds` directory and run `cmake ../.. && make`.
-Copy the resulting `open303.so` file to a place where your DAW can find them.
+Copy the resulting `open303.so` file to a place where your DAW can find it.

-Thanks to the [[Airwindows repository](https://github.com/airwindows/airwindows)] for these instructions!
+Thanks to the [Airwindows repository](https://github.com/airwindows/airwindows) for these instructions!